matthewjmiller/mattmiller/CV.md

 Creative Writing: Nonfiction, College of the Ozarks, spring 2019.

 Technical Writing, College of the Ozarks, fall 2018.
+Also taught spring 2020 as an independent study.

+Technical writing lab instructor for Agricultural Engineering Fundamentals, College of the Ozarks, spring 2020.

 Readings in Western Civilization, College of the Ozarks, five sections, fall 2018-spring 2020.